 “And you don’t think he is right here, right now?
 Eric, I died almost fifty years ago.
-Twenty-five years before that, I almost cut my own life short.
-But God sent Clarence because I had two and a half decades of a wonderful life yet to live.
+Twenty-five years before that, I came this close to cutting my own life short.
+Then God sent Clarence because I had two and a half decades of a wonderful life yet to live.
 I can’t tell you what your own future holds.
 It’s against the rules.
 I can’t even tell you how much life you have left to live.
-But I can tell you that your life is not meant to end tonight with a long jump over a short ledge.
+I can tell you that your life is not meant to end tonight with a long jump off a short ledge.

 “This season is hard.
 I know it’s hard.
-But that is because we humans make it that way.
+That is because we humans make it that way.
 It doesn’t have to be so.
 That child wasn’t born so that the first month of winter could be so chaotic and stressful.
-We did that all ourselves.
+We created that mess all by ourselves.
 He came so that we could have peace.
 Somewhere along the way, we lost sight of what this season is supposed to be about.
 I went deaf in one ear during my time on earth, but now it seems the whole world can no longer hear the meaning behind the music they listen to.

 “There is no easy fix for the pain that you are feeling.
 Even if you do make the right choice tonight, there is still a long hard road ahead.
-But it is a road worth walking.
+So what?
+It is a road worth walking.
 I promise you that.
 Don’t look at the pain.
 Don’t look at the problems.
 Focus instead on him.
 He’s here, right now, with you shivering in the cold.
 And he will walk through this season with you.”

-Eventually, the tears had poured themselves out, and I sat in the relative silence.
+Eventually, the tears had poured themselves out.
+Still, I continued to sit in the near silence of my urban rooftop.
 Sometime around midnight, the Christmas music stopped.
 I sat for a little longer, hearing only the distant noise of the traffic far below.
 Finally, I picked myself up and went back down to my apartment.
 The place was just as empty as it had been last night and the night before that.
 But tonight, I knew that I was not alone.